matrix-org/matrix.org/content/governing-board/elections/2024/index.md

 We intend to charter committees – such as for finance, which would review our annual budget in detail – who will meet in between Governing Board meetings and present their assessments and recommendations to the Governing Board.
 These committees are where the bulk of the activity will take place since the board, which may have up to 24 members, is quite large.

 ## Nominees

+Stay tuned!
+We'll post the nominees after the nomination period closes.
+We'll announce the update on our social channels as well as in the [Office of the Matrix.org Foundation](https://matrix.to/#/#foundation-office:matrix.org) room and the [Matrix News](https://matrix.to/#/#matrix-news:matrix.org) room.